Wis7300/Unity-3d/README.md

 ##  Work in Progress

-- Adding the use of preojectiles for enemies
+- Adding the use of projectiles for enemies
+- Creation of a Game UI for the hotbar
 - Adding animations
 - Creation of new blocs usable for levels design
 - Design of new enemies / animations